tronetliu/tronetliu.github.io/_pages/about.md

 # 📖 Educations

-+ *2019.09-2023.06*     High School Affiliated to Shanghai Jiao Tong University IB Center
-+ *2019.09-2023.06*     High School Affiliated to Shanghai Jiao Tong University
++ *2021.09-2024.06*    High School Affiliated to Shanghai Jiao Tong University
-+ *2019.09-2023.06*    Shanghai Shibei Junior High School (Class of Mathematics Competition)
++ *2017.09-2021.07*     Shanghai Shibei Junior High School (Class of Mathematics Competition)

 > NOTE: Most achievements can be found in the evidence materials in the appendix, with reference to [#Ei](#appendix)